gov-cy/staging-govcy-design-system-docs/src/styles/vertical_spacing.md

 ![Representation of vertical spacing of a component for smaller screens]({{ '/img/v3_vs_components_small.png' | url }}){style="aspect-ratio: auto;"}

 ## Header spacing values
-The header spacing concerns the vertical spacing of the ==header section of the page template==.
+The header spacing concerns the vertical spacing of the [header section of the page template](../../getting-started/page-template/#sections).

 The following spacing values must be applied: